Welcome

 A testator leaves half the residue to his wife and half to his son.
 The estate is £800,000, with a nil rate band of £325,000.
 There are no specific gifts.

-Answer: The wife’s share is exempt.
+The wife’s share is exempt.
 The son’s share bears all the IHT on the taxable estate above the nil rate band.
 The wife’s share is not reduced by IHT.
+The estate rate is computed on the taxable portion, and the son’s half of residue is reduced accordingly.

 Specific Gifts and Grossing-Up

-If a specific legacy to a non-exempt beneficiary is not made to bear its own tax, the IHT on that gift is paid from residue.
-The amount paid to the beneficiary is “grossed up” to ensure the correct tax is paid.
+If a specific legacy to a non-exempt beneficiary is directed to be “free of tax” (or the will is silent and there is a non-exempt residuary fund available to bear tax), the IHT on that gift is paid from the estate rather than by the recipient.
+The amount payable is “grossed up” to ensure that the beneficiary receives the stated net amount and the appropriate tax is discharged.

 Worked Example 1.3